 Add flavor, not fat and salt

-There are plenty of ways you can add flavor to a dish without excess butter, salt and cream:
+There are plenty of ways you can add flavor to a dish without relying solely on butter, salt and cream:

 - Lean on herbs and spices to flavor your food.
 Try doing a spiced mashed sweet potato (without marshmallows) instead of white potatoes with butter and cream.

-- Cook your stuffing outside the turkey to avoid adding fat to this side dish.
-Then, instead of adding sausage, toss in lots of fresh and dried herbs like sage, rosemary and thyme.
+- Cook your stuffing outside the turkey to avoid adding fat to this traditional side dish.
+Boost the flavor by including lots of fresh and dried herbs like sage, rosemary and thyme.

 - Use healthier fats when cooking.
 Instead of always reaching for the butter, stock your pantry with olive oil or coconut oil.

-Holiday side dishes don’t always have to be heavy.
-In fact, many of your guests may welcome a respite from the salty, fatty traditions.
+Holiday side dishes don’t always have to be loaded with fat with and calories.
+In fact, many of your guests may welcome an alternative or two from the traditional high-salt and fat menu.
 Give these swaps a shot:

 - Roast vegetables like sweet potato, broccoli or fennel instead of serving the traditional sweet potato or green bean casseroles.
 You also can try tossing the roasted veggies with herbs or spices.